ste616/atca-training/tutorials/3_acal_and_tsys/README.md

 which has a flux density of about 2.879 Jy at 5.5 GHz (a ~9 times higher flux density than 0945-321).

+## Initial look at the data

+Immediately we can see that the flux densities of the two sources, as they appear in NVIS, do not match those just quoted.
+After the previous two tutorials, you should understand that at this point there is a lot of decorrelation due to the way vector averaging works with data that is not delay calibrated.
+So you should start by delay calibrating all the data, and then you should see that NVIS looks something like the following: